Security concerns in cloud computing

-Clichéd as it may sound, Security and Privacy are probably two of your most important public cloud security concerns as an IT executive.
-This becomes all the more important at a time when it seems the entire world is moving to public cloud based storage, with enterprises willing to have their data be stored with a third party.
+Clichéd as it may sound, Security and Privacy are probably two of your most important security concerns in cloud computing as an IT executive.
+This becomes all the more important at a time when it seems the entire world is moving to public cloud-based storage, with enterprises willing to have their data be stored with a third party.
 The benefits to this trend are many, but so are the risks.

 As innocuous as it may seem on the surface, when your organization’s data is with a third party, no matter how trusted they are, there is always a possibility that it can be used in unintended and (sometimes unscrupulous) ways.
 Though most of the time, cloud service providers will claim that your organization or employees are not identifiable by the information they provide, you can’t ever feel completely at ease when your enterprise data isn’t private.

 The problem arises when the data is used for purposes you didn’t anticipate.
 What happens when the cloud provider hosting your organization’s data is bought out by another?
 Worse still, what happens when there’s a security leak that allows anyone to look at your enterprise’s files stored on the cloud?
 There have been many instances in the recent past where organizations and individuals have had their data compromised.

 Former Google Chief Executive, Eric Schmidt is on record saying “I think judgment matters.
 If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place, but if you really need that kind of privacy, the reality is that search engines including Google do retain this information for some time, and it’s important, for example, that we are all subject in the United States to the Patriot Act.
 It is possible that that information could be made available to the authorities.”
 This is, unfortunately, a pretty standard position towards privacy that most public cloud vendors are forced to take.